ibm-cloud-docs/assistant-data/install-130.md

 Instead, consider using an {{site.data.keyword.icp4dfull_notm}} storage [add-on](https://www.ibm.com/support/knowledgecenter/SSQNUZ_2.1.0/com.ibm.icpdata.doc/zen/admin/install-storage-add-ons.html){: external} or a storage option that is hosted outside the cluster, such as [vSphere Cloud Provider](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.2/manage_cluster/vsphere_land.html){: external}.

+#### Portworx storage
+{: #install-130-portworx}

-- **Portworx**: If you choose to use Portworx, you do not need to create persistent volumes before you install the product.
+If you choose to use Portworx, you do not need to create persistent volumes before you install the product.
 Portworx dynamically creates persistent volumes.

   When enabled, Portworx grabs umounted disks to use.
 For example, if you have 7 worker nodes in your cluster, 4 of which have umounted disks of 400G each, Portworx might provision each worker node with 3 to 4 pods-worth of persistent volumes.